clferrari/SLC-3DMM/README.md

 ### Data Pre-processing

-To pre-process the data i.e. crop the face region, use preprocess_data.py.
+To pre-process the data i.e. crop the face region, use `preprocess_data.py`.
 It works both for depth images e.g. Kinect and point-clouds.

 ### Dense Registration Algorithm

-To run the dense registration algorithm, run the fitting3DMM method in denseRegistration.py.
+To run the dense registration algorithm, run the fitting3DMM method in `denseRegistration.py`.

+For a demonstration, run `mainProgram.py`

 ### HLS-3DMM